The headline of a recent article published in Business Insider asserts that “the future of ad agencies has never been more in doubt.”

 To make matters worse, Shields points to a report from the Association of National Advertisers that caused overall trust in agencies to suffer.

-The report led many businesses to develop skepticism for agency reports on ad spending and revenue earnings.
+The report led many businesses to develop scepticism for agency reports on ad spending and revenue earnings.

 To overcome these new trends, marketing and advertising agencies must evolve.